ethinethin/MapGame/README.md

 A procedurally-generated map game written in C and SDL2.
 I am writing this as part of my "Twitch Game Jam" (rules below), with development being streamed at: https://twitch.tv/ethinethin

-WARNING: Saving and Loading
--

-Saving and loading is in a temporary form now so the game currently loads the player, world, and harvest table in the save/save00 directory.
-It also automatically saves every time the game is quit, so beware, if you run the game right now, it will output 6mb of redundant data.

 Installation
 -